 One of the most powerful solutions to addressing climate change lies in the food we eat.
 Reaching out to young people may well be the most sustainable way of doing that.
-That is why ProVeg International has partnered in two respective interventions.
+That is why ProVeg International and IZT have launched two respective interventions.

-Second, ProVeg is a project partner of KEEKS (Climate Efficient School Canteens), initiated and managed by IZT (Institute for Future Studies and Technology Assessment), a joint project with ifeu, Wuppertal Institut, Netzwerk e.V., Faktor 10, funded by BMU (German Federal Ministry for the Environment) as part of the National Climate Initiative.
-The KEEKS project trains kitchen staff, trainee chefs, and caterers in ways to prepare sustainable, low-cost, healthy meals in public schools.
-This includes not only the use of energy-saving kitchen appliances, but also ingredients like plant-based, low-carbon-footprint alternatives to meat.
+Second, KEEKS (Climate Efficient School Canteens), initiated and managed by IZT (Institute for Future Studies and Technology Assessment), formed a joint project with ProVeg, ifeu, Wuppertal Institut, Netzwerk e.V., Faktor 10, funded by BMU (German Federal Ministry for the Environment) as part of the National Climate Initiative.
+KEEKS has analyzed and quantified 22 different measures (e.g. food, investments, behavior of kitchen personnel, and waste) that could reduce greenhouse gases.
+Through their "Measures-Map", KEEKS trains kitchen staff, trainee chefs, and caterers in ways to prepare sustainable, low-cost, healthy meals in public schools.
+This includes not only the use of energy-saving kitchen appliances, but also the use of ingredients like plant-based, low-carbon-footprint alternatives to meat.

-Both projects aim to scale up the availability of healthy and climate-friendly food options in German schools.
+Both projects aim to scale up the availability of healthy and climate-friendly food options in German schools and beyond

-- Over 23,000 students from 36 schools across Germany have been reached through Aktion Pflanzen-Power;
+- Over 23,000 students from 36 schools across Germany have been reached through Aktion Pflanzen-Power.
+KEEKS has presented the idea of climate efficient schools in 120 vocational trainings, schools, and nutrition events.

-- As a one-time addition, 140,000 school students were offered a plant-based school lunch for a week, through cooperation with the world leader in catering, Sodexo;
+- 140,000 students were offered a plant-based school lunch for a week in cooperation with catering company Sodexo;

-- 12,500 kitchen staff have been reached through the training programmes and reports on healthy, sustainable food choices;
+- 12,500 kitchen staff have been reached through training programmes;

 When it comes to food, the highest carbon footprint comes from the meat industry.
 In addition, overconsumption of meat is a public health risk, and processed meat was classified by the World Health Organisation (WHO) as a Group 1 carcinogen alongside tobacco and alcohol.